ilog2000/scrape-experiment/README.md

 Alternatively, run `docker-compose up`.
 This will start the database, run the scraping script, and start the server.
 The server will be available at `http://localhost:5000`.

-To igest the data, run `docker exec -it scrape-experiment npm run ingest`.
+To ingest the data, run locally in project directory `npm run ingest`.